compops/pmh-tutorial/README.md

 --------------
 The code is written and tested for R 3.2.2, Matlab R2014a and Python 2.7.

 The implementation in R makes use of the package mvtnorm.
 It can be installed by the command "install.packages("mvtnorm")".
-The implementation in Python makes use ofNumPy 1.7.1, SciPy 0.12.0, Matplotlib 1.2.1, Pandas.
+The implementation in Python makes use of NumPy 1.7.1, SciPy 0.12.0, Matplotlib 1.2.1, Pandas.
 Please have these packages installed, on Ubuntu they can be installed using "sudo pip install --upgrade *package-name* ".
 The implementation in Matlab only makes use of the statistics toolbox.

 Included files
 --------------